tapyu/to-rm-latex-input/README.md

     run_im ibus

-Clone this repository and then install the input method
+Clone this repository and install the input method

     sudo ./ibus-install.sh

-*If you want to install both the* `ibus-latex-table` *input method and the input method provided by this repository, you must give it a name other than the default* `latex`.  *Do something like this instead:*

-    sudo ./ibus-install.sh latex2

-Log out of X Windows and log back in.
-There should be a keyboard symbol in the menu bar.
-Click on the symbol and select `Preferences`.
-Under the `Input Methods` tab, select the `Customize active input methods` checkbox.
-Then in the `Select an input method` drop down, select `Other`.
-Find the latex input method and add it.
+Go to you system keyboard settings and add the LaTeX keyboard under the English language.

 <a name="x-howto"/>